+For many solo entrepreneurs, hiring employees for your small business eventually becomes a matter of necessity.
 “I became a little overwhelmed with the client load,” says Bill Douglass, principal of Gotham Communications in Fairfield, Conn.
-Douglass hired his first employee because “I needed someone to handle administrative details and research.”
+Douglass says that he hired his first employee because he needed someone to handle administrative matters and research.

-If you’ve decided to hire a bona fide employee, Uncle Sam gives you no grace period for one of your new roles: proxy tax collector.
-“The minute you determine that a worker is W-2, you must begin withholding taxes,” says Kevin Mason, a vice president at MassPay Payroll Services, a Beverly, Mass., provider of payroll and other services for small and midsized businesses.
+If you’ve decided to hire employees for your small business, Uncle Sam gives you no grace period for one of your new roles: proxy tax collector.
+The minute you hire an employee, you must begin to collect payroll taxes and confirm their employment eligibility.

 - Pay for unemployment and worker’s compensation insurance